SainadhAmul/SainadhAmul/README.md

 ## ⚡ Fun fact

 In my free time, I love to watching/reading science fiction content, especially realated to time-travel and other paradoxical concepts.
 I'm a big Anime fan, and any works of fiction and fantasy always get my attention.
 In addition to this, I enjoy reading comics and manga, with "Solo Levelling" and "Dragon Ball" being some of my absolute favorites.
 I also have a thing for movies, and "Jersey" (Telugu Film), "Interstellar" & "The Matrix"  are some of my favorites.
-And, just between us, I'm still hoping to receive my acceptance letter from Hogwarts. 🧙‍♂️📚